Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: ASYNCHRONOUS FRACTIONAL MULTI-AGENT DRL NETWORKS

 \section{ASYNCHRONOUS FRACTIONAL MULTI-AGENT DRL NETWORKS}

-As shown in Fig. \ref{fig:MADRL}, for each mobile device, our algorithm contains R-D3QN and R-PPO networks for discrete and continuous action space as well as interactions between agents and history information.
+As shown in Fig. \ref{fig:MADRL}, for each mobile device, our algorithm contains RNN-D3QN and RNN-PPO networks for discrete and continuous action spaces as well as interactions between agents and history information.